 Increased business demand due to coronavirus

-It's a sad fact that the daily coronavirus death toll updates have bought death and dying into the household in a way that hasn’t been seen in decades.
+It's a sad fact that the coronavirus has bought death and dying into households in a way that hasn’t been seen in decades.
 There may be an increased need for certain services and business for a while that you might be able to meet.

-We still don't know how long the current restrictions will last, but businesses will eventually re-open.
-Before they do, many businesses and public spaces will want to reassure staff and customers alike that they are safe to visit.
+It is already clear that, even when the national lockdowns are lifted, it is likely that there will be localised restrictions in the form of tiered restrictions on certain activities.
+When businesses are allowed to re-open they will want to reassure staff and customers alike that they are safe to visit.
 It is likely that there will be a surge in demand for specialist, deep-cleaning services.

 As people recover from the virus (and other illnesses), there is also likely to be a surge in demand for places for people to recuperate and return to normal.